 On the present setting of the work.

 The contemporary study of intelligence (biological, artificial, and collective) has expanded considerably across the past decade; the institutions that ought to hold it together have not, on the whole, kept pace.
-The work of this organisation is, in part, to attend to that.
+Our work, in part, is to attend to that.

-What the institution exists to do.
+What we exist to do.

-Thinking About Thinking does not fund research projects and awards no grants.
 Our role, more modestly, is to construct the shared intellectual infrastructure that, in our view, allows serious work to proceed: spaces for careful inquiry; venues for rigorous exchange; and a standing community to which contributors may, year after year, return.

 Dr Ruairidh Battleday